hailelagi/hailelagi.com/content/writing/legos.md

 }
 ```

-In elixir we're going to begin by using a mix project called [`ExVec`](https://github.com/hailelagi/ex_vec) with a similiar api:
+In elixir we're going to begin by using a mix project called [`ExVec`](https://github.com/hailelagi/ex_vec) and defining a similiar api:

 ```elixir
 defmodule ExVec do